Body donation FAQs

 If no medical school is able to accept your offer, your estate will need to make suitable funeral arrangements.

 The Isle of Man and Channel Islands have no body donation process of their own.
 It might be possible for a medical school on the UK mainland to accept a body donation from the Isle of Man or Channel Islands, as long as the requirements of the Human Tissue Act 2004 are met.
-The nearest medical school is the University of Southampton, however please bear in mind that body donations will only be accepted up to five days after death.

 If you live in in the Isle of Man or Channel Islands and are considering body donation, you may need to make financial arrangements with a local funeral director in relation to the transportation of your body to the medical school of your choice.
 To enquire about whether this is possible, please contact the medical school.